-When buying or selling a business, using these 7 negotiating tips will lead to a less stressful and a more successful outcome.
+When buying or selling a business, using these 7 negotiating tips will lead to a less stressful experience and a more successful outcome.

 In previous articles, we’ve discussed the steps involved in buying a business including how to analyze a business and making the written offer.
 Once the initial written offer has been made, the transaction usually enters the negotiation phase.